JL-14/famous-vikings-game/README.md

 2. The W3C CSS Validator returned five warnings relating to external third-party content in the code, none of which affect the user experience.

+3. On some screen sizes the Failed Game result screen appears low down, cutting off the bottom of the box (including the Return to Main Page button).

+4. The overlay behind popup boxes does not stretch below the bottom of the screen, so when scrolling down the lower portion of the screen appears without the overlay.

-3. On the very smallest screen sizes the word 'experiences' in the semi-transparent cover text box exceeds the background container, with the 'e' and the 's' appearing on or just outside the edge.
+5. At the smallest screen sizes (<270px) the text in the Viking biography section becomes too big for the containing box and overflows.

-- The issue does not disrupt user experience, and will be addressed in future versions.

-4. At the smallest screen sizes (<400px) the edges of the header bar and footer bar are cropped -outside the on-screen display so does not affect user experience.

-- The issue will be addressed in future versions.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.